joequery/Stupid-Table-Plugin/README.md

 Creating your own data types
 ----------------------------

+Sometimes you don't have control over the HTML produced by the backend.
+In the event you need to sort complex data without a `data-sort-value` attribute, you can create your own data type.
 Creating your own data type for sorting purposes is easy as long as you are comfortable using custom functions for sorting.
 Consult [Mozilla's Docs][1] if you're not.

-Let's create an alphanum datatype for a User ID that takes strings in the form "D10", "A40", and sorts them based on the number.
+Let's create an alphanum datatype for a User ID that takes strings in the form "D10", "A40", and sorts the column based on the numbers in the string.

     <thead>
       <tr>